 2. External Factors

-Externally, economic cycles, such as periods of recession or growth, are powerful influencers of consumer spending habits, and subsequently, sales forecasts.
+Externally, economic cycles, such as periods of recession or growth, are powerful influencers of consumer spending habits and, subsequently, sales forecasts.

 Other global events, such as natural disasters or pandemics like COVID-19, can disrupt supply chains and alter market conditions, necessitating recalibrated sales forecasts.
 These events often have lasting impacts on consumer behavior, as seen in the shift towards online shopping and remote work environments.